 —Chris Salerno, The Man Grave (Persea, 2021), Sun & Urn (University of Georgia Press, 2017)

 Maura High is more than a field guide speaking of nature.
 In her poems—the songs, voices, and often unnoticed motions of nature, living and apparently unliving—are deftly represented and revealed.
-Here is earth at the roots: what might be hidden is revealed, plants that flower and vine are celebrated, and the work of burning and repairing are unified and understood.
+Here is earth at the roots: what might be hidden is revealed, plants that flower and vine are celebrated, and the work of burning and repairing is unified and understood.
 Enter this Auditorium to be entertained, educated, and more–immersed and delighted by High’s astute engagements in her chosen fields.

 —Paul Jones, Something Wonderful (2021), Something Necessary (2024), both from Redhawk.

-Bringing Art to market, one project at a time
+Bringing books to market, one manuscript at a time!